Our Patron Saint

 About the Saint

-St. Maria Goretti is the youngest canonized saint in the Church.
+St. Maria Goretti is one of the youngest canonized saints in the Church.
 She died tragically on July 6, 1902, at the age of 11 after forgiving her attacker.
 Maria is known as The Little Saint of Great Mercy.

 Born into poverty, her father moved the family when Maria was just six years old from the east side of Italy (near Ancona) to the west side (near Nettuno, about 40 miles south of Rome) in hopes of escaping the grinding poverty that was gripping the area.

 Just three years later, when Maria was nine, her father died tragically.
 It fell to her at that time to raise her five siblings while her mother worked the fields to produce the crops with which they would both pay the rent and feed themselves.

 This was a terrible time of trial and suffering for the whole family.
 For Maria it was especially difficult.
 Aside from having the responsibility of caring for her family, she had to also cook and clean for her two next door neighbors–Giovanni Serenelli and his son, Alessandro–who assisted her mother with the farm tasks.

 It was also during this time that Alessandro began to develop an impure liking for Maria.
 The big 20-year-old would say rude and crude things to her, things that were inappropriate and embarrassing, and that would cause her to run away.
 However, at a certain point he began to make direct sexual advances towards her, demanding her virginity and threatening her with violence for non-compliance.

 Finally, after many months of this, Alessandro forced himself upon Maria in an attempt to rape her.
 Though she prevented him from violating her, Alessandro brutally stabbed her numerous times.
 Maria died the next day in the midst of horrendous infection brought on by her lacerations.
 Her last words were, “I forgive Alessandro Serenelli … and I want him with me in heaven forever.”